Anza-Borrego Desert State Park: Flora and fauna

 The habitats are primarily within the Colorado Desert ecosystem of the Sonoran Desert ecoregion.
 The higher extreme northern and eastern sections in the Peninsular Ranges are in the California montane chaparral and woodlands ecoregion.
 The park has about 600 species of native plants.

 The park contains bajadas and desert washes; rock formations and colorful badlands, large arid landscapes, and mountains.

 The bajadas are predominantly creosote bush-bur sage with creosote bush (Larrea tridentata) and the palo verde-cactus shrub ecosystems with the palo verde tree (Parkinsonia microphylla), cacti, and ocotillo.
 In the washes, Colorado/Sonoran microphylla woodlands can be found.
 These woodlands include such plants as smoke tree (Psorothamnus spinosus), velvet mesquite (Prosopis velutina), and catclaw (Acacia greggii).
-The park is home to elephant trees (Bursera microphylla), which are “fairly common in parts of Baja California but north of the border practically confined to the Anza-Borrego region.”
+The park is home to elephant trees (Bursera microphylla), which are "fairly common in parts of Baja California but north of the border practically confined to the Anza-Borrego region."

 The park has natural springs and oases, with the state's only native palm, the California fan palm.
 Seasonal wildflower displays can be seen in many plant community association throughout the park.
+Superblooms, one of the biggest Anza-Borrego State Park attractions, are indispensable indicators of the increasingly severe implications of climate change, precipitation levels, and shifting seasonal starting and ending periods.
+Superblooms are fundamental healthy and natural aspects to this desert, as it boosts the local economy with the influx of tourism and is vital player in the desert biome.

 The high-country to the north and east has closed-cone pine forests, manzanitas and oak woodlands.

 The oases are prolific with many types of fauna, especially for bird-watching.
-Throughout the park, visitors may see bighorn sheep, mountain lions, kit foxes, mule deer, coyotes, greater roadrunners, golden eagles, black-tailed jackrabbits, ground squirrels, kangaroo rats, quail, and prairie falcons.
+Throughout the park, visitors may see bighorn sheep, mountain lions, badgers, kit foxes, mule deer, coyotes, greater roadrunners, golden eagles, black-tailed jackrabbits, ground squirrels, kangaroo rats, deer mouse, quail, and prairie falcons.
 In the reptile class, desert iguanas, chuckwallas, and the red diamond rattlesnakes can be seen.

-Desert bighorn sheep

-Some areas are habitats for the desert bighorn sheep.
-Observers count this endangered species to study the population, and monitor its current decline from human encroachment.

-Climate

-Anza-Borrego State Park has a hot desert climate (BWh) with very hot, dry summers and short, cool winters.
+Anza-Borrego Desert State Park is home to multiple endangered species.
+Unfortunately, the building of roads and highways have a severe effect upon these species and roadkills are cause for serious concern.
+Roads not only contribute to habitat fragmentation which starkly divides ecosystems, but led to 18 roadkillings within just 5 days in a recent study done in 2018.